evan3olds/ethics_fall2025/_pages/casestudy.md

 Games like Fortnite introduce battle passes which have limited time items that players can buy.
 These items can cause FOMO and increase sails because of their perceived limited value.
 Ethical tension arises from these cosmetics seem harmless, yet their sales strategies intentionally exploit psychological triggers.

 ## 3. Conclusion
-It is important to consider and regulate these more often than not, predatory tactics for making money in the game industry.
+It is important to consider and regulate these more often than not.
+There are many predatory tactics for making money in the game industry.

 ## Discussion Questions and Activities

-Should we outright ban the use of lootboxes for real life currency in video games?
+* Should we outright ban the use of lootboxes for real life currency in video games?
 Why or why not?

-At what point does player responsibility become overshadowed by exploitative design?
+* At what point does player responsibility become overshadowed by exploitative design?

-How should developers ethically balance profit with player health?
+* How should developers ethically balance profit with player health?

-Activity idea: Create a mock game concept and redesign its monetization system to be more ethical
+* Activity idea: Create a mock game concept and redesign its monetization system to be more ethical

 **Subpages:**